TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/PB0A/I2C Production Setup/README.md

 * **Microcontroller Required:**
   Since *IP5306* has no built-in memory, it cannot store adjusted settings, nor can you "pre-program" the chip to your needs.
 Instead, your project **must** contain a microcontroller: each time *IP5306* enables its power output, the microcontroller needs to re-configure the chip via *I2C*.
 * **TTL Logic Levels:**
   Your microcontroller and the *IP5306* chip used by **PB0A** must use the same voltages for logic levels in order to successufully communicate via *I2C*.

+The *IP5306* is powered by the *LiIon battery* (voltage range: *2.8-4.2V*).
+If you use a microcontroller that supports this voltage range natively (not via its voltage regulator), i.e. Arduino or LGT8F328P, you can power it from the battery.
+This is the recommended way as now the logic levels naturaly align.

+If you'd rather want to use a different microcontroller that needs to run from a different voltage (i.e. ESP32), you may have to add a [level shifter](https://done.land/components/signalprocessing/levelshifter/).
+Whether a level shifter is required or not depends on the TTL levels and voltage ranges your microcontroller supports.

-Since the *IP5306* is powered by the *LiIon battery* (voltage range: *2.8-4.2V*), your microcontroller cannot directly interface with *IP5306*.
-Instead, a [level shifter](https://done.land/components/signalprocessing/levelshifter/) must be used.
-If you use a *3.3V* microcontroller, then it needs to be a *special* level shifter that accepts *higher* **as well as** *lower* voltages on the `HV` side since *3.3V* are somewhere in the middle of the range of the battery voltage.
-If you use a *5V* microcontroller, any [I2C compatible level shifter](https://done.land/components/signalprocessing/levelshifter/#ic) will do.
+Adding a level shifter may not be trivial: if you use a *3.3V* microcontroller, you need a level shifter that accepts *higher* **as well as** *lower* voltages on the `HV` side since the 3.3V can be lower **or** higher than the battery voltage.
+With *5V* microcontrollers, this is simpler since 5V is always above the battery voltage: any [I2C compatible level shifter](https://done.land/components/signalprocessing/levelshifter/#ic) will do.

 ## Circuit Design Considerations